How to Get Started: Admission & Registration

 - email address

-After you have been notified that you have passed the above exam, complete and return an application for admission (PDF), with a copy of your test results and a check for the non-refundable application fee $50.
+After you have been notified that you have passed the above exam, complete and return an application for admission (PDF) with a check for the non-refundable application fee $50.

 Registration for Courses

 Within seven to ten business days, you will be notified by email that your Certificate Program Application Form has been processed.
 You may then register for the Introduction to Interpreting class.
-The onsite Introduction to Interpreting class will be given online in the event of low registration.
 For registration instructions, see Register & Pay.
 Early registration is advised.

 As a result of the Workforce Innovation and Opportunity Act (WIOA) of 2014, CalJOBS provides connections to customer-focused employment training for adults and dislocated workers.
 SF State is an approved provider for WIOA funds.
 SF State is listed on the Eligible Training Provider List (ETPL) on the CalJOBS website.
 Search on Keyword: SF State.